A.W. Law LLC — Advocates & Solicitors

 What a stern warning does record:

-• Sometimes visible to specific other agencies (immigration, certain regulated industries, security clearance vetting) depending on the access they have.
+• Sometimes visible to specific agencies (immigration, certain regulated industries, security-clearance vetting) depending on the access they have.

-Effects on employment and life
+Effects on employment, licensing, and travel

 Strategic considerations